publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch23/dA/schXVII–A/m__us_usc_t42_s2286.md

         (2)

-         In accordance with paragraph (5), the Chairman shall be the chief executive officer of the Board and, subject to such policies as the Board may establish, shall exercise the functions of the Board with respect to—
+         In accordance with paragraphs (5), (6), and (7), the Chairman shall be the chief executive officer of the Board and, subject to such policies as the Board may establish, shall exercise the functions of the Board with respect to—

             (A) the appointment and supervision of employees of the Board;